aduvermy/Google_Takeout_data_mining/README.md

 </p>

 Combine with location history this kind of data might be used to even better understand user's habits.
+Furthermore, alternative apps are often own and develop by a startup or little companies.
+These companies cannot afford Google financial resources to protect data collected, potentially leading to data leaks ([as shown here](https://www.businessinsider.fr/appli-fitness-polar-expose-donnees-localisation-2018)).

 # Discussion